React 19 RC

 In past versions, using Custom Elements in React has been difficult because React treated unrecognized props as attributes rather than properties.
 In React 19, we’ve added support for properties that works on the client and during SSR with the following strategy:

-• Client Side Rendering: props that match a property on the Custom Element instance will be assigned as properties, otherwise they will be assigned as attributes.
+will be omitted. - Client Side Rendering: props that match a property on the Custom Element instance will be assigned as properties, otherwise they will be assigned as attributes.

 Thanks to Joey Arhar for driving the design and implementation of Custom Element support in React.